Al-Turrah: Ottoman era

 Following the defeat of the Arab Kingdom of Syria, which had ruled the Levant following the Ottoman retreat, by French forces at the Battle of Maysalun, local governments were established in Jordan.
-One of these was the Al-Ramtha local government, of which Al-Turrah was one of the districts.
-At the time, Al-Turrah constituted one of its districts.
-Since the establishment of the Emirate, Al-Turrah has gradually become one of the largest non-centralized areas in Jordan, such as Beit Ras, Al-Serih, and others.
-Al-Turrah has experienced a significant urban renaissance and the expansion of agricultural land development to match the population, which has reached thirty-five thousand inhabitants.
+One of these was the Al-Ramtha local government, of which Al-Turra was one of the districts.
+At the time, Al-Turra constituted one of its districts.
+Since the establishment of the Emirate, Al-Turra has gradually become one of the largest non-centralized areas in Jordan, such as Beit Ras, Al-Serih, and others.
+Al-Turra has experienced a significant urban renaissance and the expansion of agricultural land development to match the population, which has reached thirty-five thousand inhabitants.
 The town also serves as the administrative center of the Hauran Plain municipality, which has a population of over 80,000.

 Population

-The presence of humans in Al-Turrah can be traced back to several centuries before the Common Era.
+The presence of humans in Al-Turra can be traced back to several centuries before the Common Era.
 The discovery of scattered Greek tombs and some Roman ruins provides evidence of this.
 The town has been the site of numerous civilizations, with the most significant being the Roman and Greek periods.
 Following the Battle of Yarmuk, human settlement continued until the end of the sixteenth century.
 At the beginning of the Ottoman era, it was the third largest district in Transjordan, after Ajloun and Al-Karak.
 The decline in population observed after the sixteenth century was the result of a number of factors, including raids and inter-tribal disputes, as well as a series of years of drought.
-It was inhabited by the Baqirat clan, followed by the Hashish clan, and then the Darabsa clan, which until 1857 was the only clan in Al-Turrah.
-Following a dispute between the Darabsa and Hashish clans over the ownership of Al-Turrah land in what is known as the Tell Shihab Haraba, the Darabsa clan formed an alliance with the Hijazi and Ramadan clans to confront the opposing party.
-These three clans were the first of the modern Al-Turrah clans to settle in 1865.
+It was inhabited by the Baqirat clan, followed by the Hashish clan, and then the Darabsa clan, which until 1857 was the only clan in Al-Turra.
+Following a dispute between the Darabsa and Hashish clans over the ownership of Al-Turra land in what is known as the Tell Shihab Haraba, the Darabsa clan formed an alliance with the Hijazi and Ramadan clans to confront the opposing party.
+These three clans were the first of the modern Al-Turra clans to settle in 1865.